awsdocs/amazon-api-gateway-developer-guide/doc_source/create-api-using-awscli.md

    }
    ```

    The method is for open access because `authorization-type` is set to `NONE`\.
 To permit only authenticated users to call the method, you can use IAM roles and policies, a Lambda authorizer \(formerly known as a custom authorizer\), or an Amazon Cognito user pool\.
-For more information, see [Controlling and Managing Access to a REST API in API Gateway](apigateway-control-access-to-api.md)\.
+For more information, see [Controlling and managing access to a REST API in API Gateway](apigateway-control-access-to-api.md)\.

    To enable read access to the `/pets/{petId}` resource \(`rjkmth`\), add the `GET` HTTP method on it to create an API `Method` of `GET /pets/{petId}` as follows\.